 Why is Paper Important in Education & Learning

 Paper is also an important tool for educators, as it enables them to share their ideas and research with others and create lesson plans and other teaching materials.
 Ever since the advent of the printing press, paper has been an integral part of the educational process.
 Indeed, one could argue that paper is even more important in education today than ever before, given the ubiquity of digital technology.
 A 2019 study showed that young learners are more engaged when reading from books compared to digital screens .
-If students stop writing, they may not remember the required number of facts that are needed to do well in the high-stakes assessments.
+If students stop writing, they may not remember the required number of facts that are needed for tasks that require certain types of fluency, like counting.

 By holding and touching paper-based materials, students can engage with them in a more profound way than they would be able to with purely digital content.
 This can be especially important in early childhood education, where students are still learning how to process information in a meaningful way.

 In a world where more and more information is being conveyed digitally, it is more important than ever for educators to understand the importance of paper in education.
 By using paper-based materials in the classroom, educators can help students learn, engage, and think in a productive and meaningful way.
 Paper-based learning is also free of distraction.
 While studying on paper, students can focus on what's on the paper with a singular mind, which can help them be more successful.For more insights on the benefits of paper in education, check out our article on how paper can scale edtech to millions of students and the potential of smart paper technology in improving learning.